July 30 – Aug 5, 2023

 Admissions Information

 Admitted students will be notified of their status in mid-March.
-A non-refundable $350 registration fee is required of all admitted students to offset the costs of tuition, room, and board to attend this program held on Princeton University’s campus.
+A non-refundable $350 registration fee is required of all admitted students to offset the costs of tuition, room, and board to attend this program held on the campus of Princeton Theological Seminary.

 Questions?